xbeat/Machine-Learning/README.md

 Language modeling is a fundamental task in Natural Language Processing (NLP) that involves predicting the probability of a sequence of words.
 It forms the basis for many NLP applications, including machine translation, speech recognition, and text generation.
 In this slideshow, we'll explore the concepts and techniques used in language modeling, with a focus on implementation using Python.

+## Pandas vs. Polars Comparing Python Data Processing Libraries

+Pandas vs. Polars: A Comparison for Data Processing in Python

+Data processing is a crucial task in many fields, and Python offers powerful libraries to handle large datasets efficiently.
+This presentation compares two popular libraries: Pandas and Polars, exploring their strengths, weaknesses, and use cases.

 ## Confidence Intervals Explained with Python

 Understanding Confidence Intervals